grushety/action_recognition/README.md

 ```
 roslaunch action_recognition prediction_test.launch
 ```
-To change the experiment setting see comments in launch files.
+Шt is possible to change the experiment settings by following the instructions in the launch files.

 ### Run MVAE test results

-Use *TestPerfomance.ipynb* to reproduce results presented in the work.
+Use *TestPerfomance.ipynb* to reproduce the results presented in the work.